Development hopes pinned on unfunded $64 million Woodbridge interchange

 Subscriber Only Content

 SUBSCRIBE TODAY and get full access to Potomac Local!
-Support great local journalism with a $6 monthly subscription, or a $65 annual subscription.
+Support quality local journalism with a $6 monthly subscription, or a $65 annual subscription.
 It costs less than a good cup of coffee.

 https://www.google.com/maps/place/VA-123,+Virginia/@38.6617069,-77.2820444,13z/data=!3m1!4b1!4m5!3m4!1s0x89b64d6b50e7c051:0x802a4081d932a08c!8m2!3d38.6617121!4d-77.2470248Post Your Email Notices, Press Releases, Event Fliers, and Photos